bpmn-io/bpmnlint/README.md

 Use the [bpmnlint playground](https://github.com/bpmn-io/bpmnlint-playground) to implement new rules with quick visual feedback.

+Create your first plug-in using the [plugin creator](https://github.com/nikku/create-bpmnlint-plugin).

-For more details on how to define and consume custom lint rules check out the [bpmnlint-plugin-example](https://github.com/bpmn-io/bpmnlint-plugin-example).
+Checkout the [bpmnlint-plugin-example](https://github.com/bpmn-io/bpmnlint-plugin-example) for details on how to define, test, and consume custom lint rules.

 ## License